 The Programs' objectives are based upon the Programs' mission, our guiding principles and philosophy stated above, and based upon the common core areas defined within the Council for Accreditation of Counseling and Related Educational Programs (CACREP) Standards (2009, 2016) and the Wisconsin Department of Safety and Professional Services (DSPS, 2018).
-Please note that the program is not currently CACREP accredited, but the curriculum is designed to match our CACREP-accredited, in-person program.
+The Master's in Clinical Mental Health Counseling and the Master's in School Counseling, based on CACREP (2009) standards, have been accredited by CACREP until 2022.
+The Wisconsin Department of Public Instruction has approved CECP to grant a Master's of Arts in School Counseling.
+Upon graduation from this program, students are immediately eligible for licensing as a school counselor in Wisconsin.
+The CMHC program is currently CACREP accredited through 2031.